toolleeo/cli-apps/README.md

 * [matrix-webcam](https://github.com/joschuck/matrix-webcam) - Take your video conference from within the matrix.
 * [Maze Solver](https://github.com/Vlamonster/maze_solver_rust) - Generate, display and solve mazes in an animated way in the terminal.
 * [No More Secrets](https://github.com/bartobri/no-more-secrets) - A command line tool that recreates the famous data decryption effect seen in the 1992 movie Sneakers.
+* [paclear](https://github.com/orangekame3/paclear) - paclear is a clear command with pacman animation.
 * [pokeget](https://github.com/talwat/pokeget) - A bash script you can use to display cool sprites of pokemon in your terminal.
 * [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.
 * [pyjokes](https://github.com/pyjokes/pyjokes) - One line jokes for programmers (jokes as a service).